Originally published November 22, 2016. Updated November 12, 2019.

-Michelle Obama – Our First Lady graduated from Harvard Law School, and failed the Illinois bar exam on her first try.
+Michelle Obama – The former First Lady graduated from Harvard Law School and failed the Illinois bar exam on her first try.

-Hillary Clinton – Our former secretary of state, U.S. Senator from New York and 2016 Democratic presidential nominee attended Yale Law School.
+Hillary Clinton – The former secretary of state, U.S. Senator from New York, and 2016 Democratic presidential nominee attended Yale Law School.
 She failed her first bar exam attempt in the District of Columbia.
 She eventually passed it in Arkansas.

 John F. Kennedy Jr. – He failed the New York State bar exam twice before passing it on his third try.
 He went on to work as an assistant district attorney in New York City.

 President Franklin D. Roosevelt – FDR failed the bar exam on his first try, but that didn’t stop him from leading our country indomitably through the Great Depression and World War II.

 Governor Jerry Brown – He failed the California bar exam the first time he took it.
 Eventually he served as 34th and 39th governor of California (1975-83, 2011-19).